 Let's run a torn cruciate ligament, the most common major knee surgery in dogs and one of the priciest.
 A TPLO repair runs roughly $2,800 to $6,400, averaging about $3,525, according to CareCredit.
 Say your estimate lands at $5,000, on a common plan: 80% reimbursement, a $500 annual deductible you haven't touched yet, and a $5,000 annual limit.

-• $5,000 — the estimate.
+- $5,000 — the estimate.

-• − $65 exam fee.
+- − $65 exam fee.
 Some carriers don't cover the exam fee that triggered the visit.
 Eligible charges: $4,935.

-• − $500 deductible, subtracted before anything is reimbursed.
+- − $500 deductible, subtracted before anything is reimbursed.
 Now: $4,435.

-• × 80% reimbursement — the insurer's share of what's left: $3,548.
+- × 80% reimbursement — the insurer's share of what's left: $3,548.

-You pay $1,452 of a $5,000 surgery, and the insurer sends $3,548 — comfortably under the $5,000 annual cap, so the whole eligible amount counts.
-Notice it's not 80% of $5,000 (which would be $4,000).
-It's $3,548, because the deductible and the exam fee came out first.
+Under this deductible-first illustration, you pay $1,452 of a $5,000 surgery and the insurer sends $3,548 — comfortably under the $5,000 annual cap.
+It is not 80% of the full invoice because the exam fee is ineligible and the remaining deductible is applied before reimbursement.

 And that annual limit matters more than it looks here.
 A single $5,000 surgery fits under a $5,000 cap — but a cruciate repair followed by a complication, or a cancer course that runs for months, can blow through it, and everything past the cap is yours until the policy year resets.